twarp-project-dump/Snakes-Ngage-Assets-Extraction/README.md

 These seem to be the 3d models used in the game.
 I have not tried to parse these yet, so any help would be appreciated.

 ## ```.lsc``` files
 Barely researched, seem to define the level triggers, pickups or paths.
+Seem to resemble the level trigger and pickup definition ```.txt``` files used in the prerelease.

 ## ```.dat``` files
 Seem to be the files that contain level geometry or other info about the levels.